 Biblical references in this section: וַיֶּחֱזַק֙ Ex 7:13 and Ex 9:35, מִן־הַשְּׁתִ֖י Lev 13:56, וַיֶּאֱהַ֖ל Gen 13:12, אֶל־מֶחֱזָ֖ה 1K 7:4 and 1K 7:5, הִתְיַצְּב֣וּ 2C 20:17, הַֽנִּבְּאִ֥ים Jer 27:15, וַֽיַּחֲנ֧וּ 1K 20:29, וַיִּרְדְּפ֤וּ 2K 25:5.

-(We now see that in words of fully regular structure, the buffer syllable must not have a vocal shewa attached to it.)
+(We now see that in words of fully regular structure, the buffer syllable must not have a vocal shewa.)

-AFR2: Words of this pattern would conform to FR3 were it not for the fact that their buffer syllable has a long vowel, such as qameṣ.
+AFR2: Words of this pattern would conform to FR3 if their buffer syllable did not have a long vowel, such as qameṣ.
 (Recall that the buffer syllable of FR3 is constrained to have a short vowel.)
+Examples of pattern AFR2 include the following:

-Words of pattern AFR2 like הַפּוֹעֲלִים (as הַכֹּהֲנִים, הַשֹּׁעֲרִים, etc.) usually do not have gaʿya and in general the number of exceptions to the rule in this category is much greater than among words with fully regular structure.
+Words of pattern AFR2 like הַפּוֹעֲלִים (as הַכֹּהֲנִים, הַשֹּׁעֲרִים, etc.) usually do not have gaʿya and in general the number of exceptions to the rule in words of this pattern is much greater than among words with fully regular structure.

 AFR3: Words of this pattern have: